 Consult with a Medical Professional

-If you’d like the advice of a doctor or help with nutrition counseling and weight management for your child(ren), schedule an appointment with the Diabetes & Nutrition Education Center.
-With offices in Bothell, Everett, Marysville, Snohomish and Arlington, plus TeleHealth options that can serve you from virtually anywhere, the team is available to meet with you and your child(ren) wherever you find it most convenient.
+If you’d like the advice of a doctor or help with nutrition counseling and weight management for your child(ren), request an appointment with a WWMG Family Medicine provider.
+With offices in Lynnwood, Everett, Marysville, Snohomish and Arlington, plus telehealth options that can serve you from virtually anywhere.
+We look forward to serving you.

 If you have more general inquiries for Western Washington Medical Group, complete the form on this page.